MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 1. Under **Message extension type**, select **API-based**.

-1. If you get a disclaimer which reads **Bot message extension is already in use by users.
+1. If you get a disclaimer, which reads **Bot message extension is already in use by users.
 Would you like to change message extension type to API?**, select **Yes, change**.

 1. Under **Open API spec**, select **Upload now**.